-7.4 Per-reward Off-policy Methods
+7.4 \Per-decision Off-policy Methods with Control Variates

 The multi-step off-policy methods presented in the previous section are very simple and conceptually clear, but are probably not the most efficient.
-A more sophisticated approach would use per-reward importance sampling ideas such as were introduced in Section 5.9.
+A more sophisticated approach would use per-decision importance sampling ideas such as were introduced in Section 5.9.
 To understand this approach, first note that the ordinary n-step return (7.1), like all returns, can be written recursively: